 When your goal is actually to attract customers, it won’t be enough just to show your idea.
 Such an MVP has to:

-• cope with lots of requests /high load
+- cope with lots of requests /high load

-• have an appealing design.
+- have an appealing design.

-Step 1: Discovery & Research
+Step 1: Perform the Discovery Phase

 Sloboda Studio has been focusing on MVP development for almost 10 years.
 Thus, we’ve seen the number of pitfalls waiting for founders at the very beginning.